 You’ll find a wide range of fabulous places to stay in the area, including hotels, bed & breakfasts, guest houses, self-catering cottages or houses and camping and caravan parks . . . in fact, there’s something for every taste and budget.
 You can find more information on our tourism pages.

 Our hospitality operators have been preparing for tourism starting up again since the Scottish Government announcement of key dates.
 Setting out indicative dates, the First Minister stressed that while sustained progress has been made to suppress coronavirus (COVID-19), the changes remain contingent on scientific and public health advice.
-Physical distancing of 2 metres continues to be required in Scotland and encouraging the use of face coverings in all shops.
+Physical distancing of 2 metres continues to be required in Scotland (with some exemptions) and the use of face coverings in all shops and on public transport is mandatory.

 - 10 July – Mandatory face coverings on public transport and shops